AdaCore/spark2014/docs/ug/gnatprove.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Similarly to what we did for the validation patterns, let us strengthen the proof objective towards full functional behaviour:
+Similarly to what we did for the validation patterns, let us strengthen the proof objective towards full functional behavior:

 .. literalinclude:: loop_patterns/linear_search_strong/find.ads
    :language: ada